 A hole in one is the perfect combination of luck and skill.
 You need both to shoot a perfect ace!
 While it seems impossible to shoot a hole in one from over 100 yards away, it really isn’t.
 Although rare, professional and amateur golfers make hole in ones all the time.

-Since Hole In Ones are our business here at National Hole-In-One, we are often asked, “what are the odds of making one?”
+Since hole in ones are our business here at National Hole-In-One, we are often asked, “what are the odds of making one?”
 Some believe that the chances of getting a Hole In One are 10,000 to 1.
 Others claim that the odds are 100,000 to 1.
 Well, we’re here to settle the debate and you may be very surprised at the hole in one odds.
 Find out what the odds are of getting a hole in one.

-What are the actual odds of making a Hole In One on a par 3 hole for an amateur?
+What are the actual odds of getting a Hole In One on a par 3 hole for an amateur?

-If you are hosting a professional tournament, the probability of a golfer making an ace increases.
-The average Tour event has 144 professional golfers.
-The odds of a golfer making a Hole In One during a day of golfing are 1 in 4.5.
-This means the chances of a golfer making a Hole In One during a four-day professional tournament are 1 in 1.
+If you are hosting a professional tournament, the probability of a golfer making an ace significantly increases.
+For example, the average Tour event has 144 professional golfers.
+The odds of a golfer making a hole in one during a day of golfing are 1 in 4.5.
+This means the chances of a golfer making a hole in one during a four-day professional tournament are 1 in 1.

 You may have heard stories of two players making an ace at the same event on the same hole.
 Realistically, the odds of this happening are slim.
 Statistically, there is a 32,000 to 1 chance of this occurring.
-Maybe you have also heard the tale of the professional golfer that hits three consecutive Hole In Ones during the same tournament.
+Maybe you have also heard the tale of the professional golfer that hits three consecutive hole in ones during the same tournament.
 The chances of a golfer getting three consecutive aces on a par 3 course are 156,250,000 to 1.
-A golfer has a better chance of winning the lottery than accomplishing three consecutive Holes In One.
+A golfer has a better chance of winning the lottery than accomplishing three consecutive hole in ones.